maciejskorski/NonobliviousRademacherProjections/README.md

 # Optimal Rademacher Projections
-The repo associated with the paper "Non-Oblivious Performance of Rademacher Random Embeddings"
+The repository associated with the paper "Non-Oblivious Performance of Rademacher Random Embeddings"